Back to blog

 Evals turn subjective answer quality into a release discussion.
 Start with a small but representative eval set: common user tasks, hard edge cases, unsafe requests, outdated source scenarios, formatting requirements, and examples that require refusal or escalation.

 Use a mix of automated and human review.
-Automated checks can catch missing citations, bad JSON, policy keywords, empty answers, and response length.
+Automated checks can catch missing citations, malformed JSON, policy keywords, empty answers, response length issues, and obvious grounding failures.
 Human reviewers are still needed for domain judgment, usefulness, and risk.
 Good prompt engineering services should include regression examples and acceptance criteria, not just prompt text.

 Who Owns LLMOps?